-Stope Design and Reconciliation (Phase 2)
+Stope Design and Reconciliation Phase 2

-The Australian Centre for Geomechanics (ACG) has been working on a Probabilistic Stope Design research project since late 2017 looking at new ways of performing stope reconciliation and optimising open stope design.
-This project was funded by the Minerals Research Institute of Western Australia (MRIWA) and the following Australian and Canadian mines: BHP Olympic Dam; MMG Dugald River; Gold Fields Granny Smith; Glencore Mount Isa Copper Operations; Agnico Eagle LaRonde Mine; IamGold Westwood Mine; and Hecla Casa Berardi Mine.
+The Australian Centre for Geomechanics (ACG) has been working on a stope design research project since late 2017, looking at new ways of performing stope reconciliation and optimising open stope design.
+This project was funded by the Minerals Research Institute of Western Australia (MRIWA) and the following Australian and Canadian mines: BHP Olympic Dam; MMG Dugald River; Gold Fields Granny Smith; Glencore Mount Isa Copper Operations; Agnico Eagle LaRonde Mine; IAMGOLD Westwood Mine; and Hecla Casa Berardi Mine.

 The first phase of the project was completed in December 2019 and the ACG has extended this research into a second phase called Stope Design and Reconciliation (Phase 2).
 A number of new powerful tools have been developed during Phase 1 to make stope reconciliation more efficient and significantly enhance mine

 - BHP Olympic Dam

 - Glencore Mount Isa Mines

 The data for the benchmarking was collected during two workshops; one in Perth, Australia and the other in Rouyn-Noranda, Canada.
 A total of 19 mines provided data for the benchmarking study.